sot/acis_thermal_check/doc/index.rst

 Usage
 -----

-The usual way to use the load review tool is via the script launcher ``/proj/sot/ska/bin/dea_check``.
+The usual way to use the load review tool is via the script launchers, e.g.
+``/proj/sot/ska/bin/dea_check``.
 This script sets up the Ska runtime environment to ensure access to the correct python libraries.
 This must be run on a 64-bit linux machine.